Blogs Blogs

 In 2018, a rollback of regulations, established a decade earlier, eased the compliance burden on many regional banks, particularly those with USD 50-200 Billion in assets.
 SVB fell into this category.
 They were exempt from various reporting requirements, such as Liquidity Coverage Ratios (LCR) and Net Stable Funding Ratios (NSFR).
 The bank was compliant with regulations and transparent about its balance sheet positions.

 Despite this clean bill of health, the bank collapsed.
 This highlights a key fact that stringent compliance and transparency are not enough to future-proof an enterprise.
-Banks must develop comprehensive risk management models to assess and prepare against a variety of disruptive scenarios.
+Proactive risk management in banking is essential for developing comprehensive models that assess and prepare banks against a variety of disruptive scenarios.

 Call to Action